OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 What is Proof of Stake?
 -----------------------

-Proof of stake is a way for an individual to validate (that is, claim the right to add) a new block to a distributed ledger.
+Proof of stake is a way for an entity to validate (that is, claim the right to add) a new block to a distributed ledger.
 Proof of Stake is in contrast to the Proof of Work approach used in BitCoin.